azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ![Add task inputs](../Images/09_ADO_AddTaskDetails.png)

-> **Note:** This task also requires Azure DevOps connection containing org details and PAT token to scan the required resources.
+> **Note:** This task also requires Azure DevOps connection containing org details and PAT to scan the required resources.
 Refer doc [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) to create token and provide it as part of connection

 <html>
 <head>

 </head><body>
-<H2> List for customizing the PAT required for Azure DevOps Connection with minimum required privileges.</H2><table><tr><th>Scope</th><th>Privilege</th></tr>
+<H2> Customizing your PAT with minimum required privileges for Azure DevOps Connection</H2><table><tr><th>Scope</th><th>Privilege</th></tr>

+Here is a scope-wise list of minimum privileges that needs to be assigned to your PAT to ensure a smooth experience of the security scan.
 <tr><td>
 Agent Pools
 </td><td>Read</tr>